The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 Mastering the McKinsey Case Interview Framework

-In the sequence of questions that you receive, you need to demonstrate that you are able to
+In the sequence of questions that you receive, you need to demonstrate that you can

 Problem identification